-Research has shown us that many of the reasons donors leave nonprofits can be summed up as “poor, impersonal communication.”
-When donors are given mass messages that don’t speak to their passions, are never shown how their dollars translate into impact or are asked for inappropriate amounts of money, it’s easy for them to slip away.
-Contrast this with consistently engaging donors in personalized journeys, based on their own signals.
-It’s a totally different experience, with different results.
+Research has shown us that many of the reasons donors leave nonprofits can be summed up as inconsistent, impersonal communication.
+When donors are given mass messages that don’t speak to their passions, are never shown how their dollars translate into impact, or are asked for inappropriate amounts of money—it’s easy for them to slip away.
+Contrast this with consistently engaging donors in personalized journeys—where every interaction is a mirror, reflecting back the donor’s own passions and signals.
+It’s a totally different experience—with different results.

-A nonprofit CRM solution makes these donor journeys possible.
-It can track donor signals, connect with them in meaningful ways and suggest their next best action, automatically.
+A nonprofit CRM makes these donor journeys possible.
+It can track donor signals, connect with them in meaningful ways, and suggest their next best action—automatically.
 Based on the workflows and donor journeys you create, each donor follows a path to deeper engagement with your nonprofit.
-If staff had to do each of these actions by hand, this personal experience could only be available to a few donors, but automation enables you to give it to everyone.
+If your team had to do each of these actions manually, this personal experience could only be available to a few donors.
+Thankfully, responsive automation enables you to deliver this experience to everyone.

-So which features are most essential?
-What do you need to be a successful responsive nonprofit that earns donor loyalty and trust?
+So which nonprofit CRM features are most essential?
+What do you need to be a successful, responsive nonprofit that earns donor loyalty and trust?